Goods Vehicle Operator Licensing

 Vehicles and trailer towing combinations with a gross weight over 3.5 tonnes must be covered by an operator’s licence if they are being used to carry goods for hire or reward.
 If such a combination is being used to carry a business’s own goods then it will be exempt as long as the gross weight of the towing vehicle does not exceed 3.5 tonnes.

-The UFU met with DOE on a number of occasions and responded to DOE consultations to secure a range of exemptions.
+The UFU met with DOE on a number of occasions and responded to DOE consultations to lobby against this, however in discussions secured a range of exemptions.
 In relation to agriculture the exemptions are summarised below:

 An agricultural tractor and used on the public road solely for: